 In this episode of PowerTalk Radio, Edward King of Alliance Career Training Covers some critical ways that business owners, leaders, and supervisors can be supporting their staff while working from home.

 “We see an incredible 42 percent of the U.S. labor force now working from home full-time.”Nicholas Bloom (Professor of Economics at Stanford University)

-In many ways, this has made your employees and staff happier and more productive than they’ve ever been.
-With that, many business owners and managers have been able to cut costs and improve team work efficiency.
+In many ways, this has made employees and staff happier and more productive than they’ve ever been.
+Many business owners and managers have been able to cut costs, improve teamwork, and increase efficiency across the board.

 In other ways, working from home this year has presented some unique challenges: